gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 ## Adding the user interface

 Now that there is data in the index, it is time to build the user interface for searching.
-It will display as a magnifying glass icon that, when clicked, expands into an input field.
+It will display as a magnifying glass icon button that, when clicked, expands into a form field.
 Search results will appear in a popover below the input field as the user types.

-The tutorial will use the following frameworks:
+The guide will use the following frameworks:

 - [React InstantSearch](https://community.algolia.com/react-instantsearch), a component library provided by Algolia for easily building search interfaces.
 - [Algolia Search](https://www.npmjs.com/package/algoliasearch) provides the API client for calling Algolia.
 - [Styled Components](https://styled-components.com) for embedding the CSS in the code, integrated using the [Gatsby styled component plugin](/packages/gatsby-plugin-styled-components/).
-- [Styled Icons](https://styled-icons.js.org/) provides the magnifying glass icon for our search bar.
+- [Styled Icons](https://styled-icons.js.org/) provides the magnifying glass icon for the search bar.

-Styled components can of course be replaced by any other CSS solution you prefer.
+Styled Components can also be replaced by any other CSS solution you prefer.

 Install these frameworks by running the following command: